ucdavis/ECS272-Winter2020/Resources.md

 ## Tutorials

-Here are some tutorial that could be helpful for completing the assignments and final project.
+Here are some tutorials that could be helpful for completing the assignments and final project.

 #### Web Basics
 * [Basic Concepts](https://www.tutorialspoint.com/web_developers_guide/web_basic_concepts.htm)